Rebecku/dashi-issues/README.md

 # Dashi
 [Dashi Documentation](Dashi.md)

+**Please note:** Dashi is currently in beta so it is likely you will encouter some bugs
 # Dashi Issue and Feature Tracker

 This repository is an issue / feature tracker repository for https://crowclub.vercel.app/